 Why personal injury cases are final once closed

 If you settle a claim with a defendant or his insurance company, you will likely sign a settlement and release agreement as a condition to receive payment.
-The release is a legally binding contract that says that you will not bring any future claim against the other party for the claims that the contract was based on.
+The release is a legally binding contract that says you will not bring any future claim against the other party for the claims on which the contract was based.

 Exceptions that may allow you to re-open a personal injury case

 What happens if you discover you have more losses than you were compensated for?
 There are a few special situations in which you may be able to revisit your case.

 - Another defendant – If someone else – an individual, business, or another entity – may have been liable, you may have grounds to pursue a claim against them.
 For example, imagine you settled a lawsuit against a city because its employee caused a car accident that injured you.
 Suppose you later find out that the vehicle involved had a defect that contributed to the accident, and the statute of limitations has not run out.
 In that case, you may be able to file a lawsuit against the manufacturer.